godaddy/terminus/README.md

         <h1>Hello, World!</h1>
        </body>
      </html>`
    );
-});
+})

 const options = {
   // health check options
   healthChecks: {
     '/healthcheck': healthCheck,    // a function accepting a state and returning a promise indicating service health,
     verbatim: true,                 // [optional = false] use object returned from /healthcheck verbatim in response,
-    __unsafeExposeStackTraces: true, // [optional = false] return stack traces in error response if healthchecks throw errors }, caseInsensitive, // [optional] whether given health checks routes are case insensitive (defaults to false)
+    __unsafeExposeStackTraces: true // [optional = false] return stack traces in error response if healthchecks throw errors }, caseInsensitive,                  // [optional] whether given health checks routes are case insensitive (defaults to false)

   statusOk,                         // [optional = 200] status to be returned for successful healthchecks statusError,                      // [optional = 503] status to be returned for unsuccessful healthchecks

   // cleanup options
   timeout: 1000,                    // [optional = 1000] number of milliseconds before forceful exiting
   signal,                           // [optional = 'SIGTERM'] what signal to listen for relative to shutdown signals,                          // [optional = []] array of signals to listen for relative to shutdown sendFailuresDuringShutdown,       // [optional = true] whether or not to send failure (503) during shutdown beforeShutdown,                   // [optional] called before the HTTP server starts its shutdown onSignal,                         // [optional] cleanup function, returning a promise (used to be onSigterm) onShutdown,                       // [optional] called right before exiting onSendFailureDuringShutdown,      // [optional] called before sending each 503 during shutdowns

   // both
-  logger, // [optional] logger function to be called with errors.
+  logger                            // [optional] logger function to be called with errors.
 Example logger call: ('error happened during shutdown', error).
 See terminus.js for more details.
 };

 createTerminus(server, options);